Mayo Clinic Care Network Content

 How to predict ovulation

-• Change in basal body temperature.
-Your body's temperature at rest (basal body temperature) increases slightly during ovulation.
-Using a thermometer specifically designed to measure basal body temperature, take your temperature every morning before you get out of bed.
-Record the results and look for a pattern to emerge.
-You'll be most fertile during the two to three days before your temperature rises.
+• Changes in basal body temperature.
+Your body's temperature at rest, called basal body temperature, goes up slightly during ovulation.
+Use a thermometer designed to measure basal body temperature.
+Take your temperature every morning before you get out of bed.